 Greetings, friend (I hope you’re a friend, anyway…)!

-At the age of 36 and rather more suddenly than expected, I received a formal diagnosis of Autistic Spectrum Disorder (ASD)(synonymous with Asperger Syndrome, but in my case with so-called ‘atypical’ presentation), plus probable, though as-yet-unconfirmed, Attention Deficit Hyperactivity Disorder (ADHD) and dyspraxia.
-I don’t really consider myself to be ‘disordered’, however (unless you count the times when my executive functioning really goes tits up).
-I am an autistic (or, sometimes, Aspie) woman, with a number of comorbid conditions.
+At the age of 36 and rather more suddenly than expected, I received a formal diagnosis (although I prefer the term ‘identification’) of Autistic Spectrum Disorder (ASD)(synonymous with Asperger Syndrome, but in my case with so-called ‘atypical’ presentation), plus probable, though as-yet-unconfirmed, Attention Deficit Hyperactivity Disorder (ADHD) and dyspraxia.
+I don’t consider myself to be ‘disordered’, however (unless you count the times when my executive functioning really goes tits up).
+I am an autistic woman, with a number of comorbid conditions.
 I am disabled.
 And that’s cool with me, and I hope it will be with you.

 Well, I realise that the word has rather morbid connotations in its pure legal sense; its other definition, however, pertains to mishaps, mistakes, accidents, and so on.
 Because of who I am, and certain facets of my identity, I’ve experienced many of these throughout my life, and still do.